ejovo13/fmdt_python_clean/docs/tutorials/1_detecting_meteors.md

 ## Visualizing

+Before the visualization we need to generate intermediate files:

+- the log files (contains all the characteristics for each Regions of Interest (RoI) depending on the frame number),
+- a file that contains the correspondence between the track ids and the RoIs ids,
+- a file that contains the bounding boxes for each frames.

-Before the visualization we need to generate intermediate files (e. g. the log, tracks to the Regions of Interest (RoIs) and bounding boxes).
-For this, we need to run `fmdt.detect` an to output log files and the "tracks to RoIs" file.
+For this, we need to run `fmdt.detect` and to output 1) log files and 2) the "tracks to RoIs" file.

 ``` py title="hello_visu_fmdt.py"
 """ A sample program to call `fmdt-detect` using fmdt-python"""